openedx/edx-ace/docs/decisions/0002-push-notifications.rst

 --------

 The goal of ACE framework is to provide extensible mechanism for extending delivery channels and policies.
-However, as of May 2024, edx-ace supports various email delivery channels like django and Sailthru as well as third party API integration for Braze, but lacks support for direct mobile push notifications.
+However, as of June 2024, edx-ace supports various email delivery channels like django and Sailthru as well as third party API integration for Braze, but lacks support for direct mobile push notifications.
 Adding push notifications delivery channel will enable real-time communication